Atlanta Falcons vs. Miami Dolphins NFL Week 7 Odds, Plays and Insights for October 24, 2021

 Dolphins stats and trends

-- The Dolphins have covered the spread twice this year when underdogs by 2.5 points or more (in four chances).

-- Miami has hit the over in 50% of its opportunities this year (three times in six games with a set point total).
+- Miami has gone over the point total in 50% of its opportunities this season (three times in six games with a set point total).

 - The Dolphins have turned the ball over six more times (9 total) than the Falcons have forced a turnover (3) this season.